On The Doubly Stochastic Realization Of Spectra: Introduction

-Recall that \textit{the inverse eigenvalue problem} for special kind of matrices is concerned with constructing a matrix that maintains the required structure from its set of eigenvalues.
-For \textit{Jacobi} matrices, this has been studied recently in \cite{gh}, for symmetric \textit{quasi anti-bidiagonal} matrices, this has been done in \cite{naz} and more recently for block \textit{Toeplitz} matrices, a study was presented in \cite{zh}, see \cite{chu} for more on these topics.

-In this paper, we are concerned with the following inverse eigenvalue problems.
-The \textit{nonnegative inverse eigenvalue problem} (NIEP) can be stated as the problem of finding necessary and sufficient conditions for an $n$-tuples $(\lambda_{1};\lambda_2,\ldots,\lambda_{n})$ (where $\lambda_2,...,\lambda_n$ might be complex) to be the spectrum of an $n\times n$ nonnegative matrix $A$ see~\cite{bo,joh,loe,min,su} and the references therein.
-Similarly, the \textit{stochastic inverse eigenvalue problem} (SIEP) asks which sets of $n$ complex numbers can occur as the spectrum of an $n\times n$ stochastic matrix $A$.
-In addition, the doubly stochastic inverse eigenvalue problem denoted by (DIEP), is the problem of determining the necessary and sufficient conditions for a complex $n$-tuples to be the spectrum of an $n\times n$ doubly stochastic matrix.
-Now the nonnegative $r$-generalized stochastic (resp. doubly stochastic) inverse eigenvalue problem can be defined analogously.
-However, for $r>0$ it is obvious that this last problem is equivalent to that of (SIEP) (resp.
-DIEP) since $(r;\lambda_2,...,\lambda_n)$ is realized by an $n\times n$ nonnegative $r$-generalized stochastic (resp. doubly stochastic) matrix if and only if $\frac{1}{r}(r;\lambda_2,...,\lambda_n)$ is realized by an $n\times n$ stochastic (resp. doubly stochastic) matrix.
+Recall that the inverse eigenvalue problem for special kind of matrices is concerned with constructing a matrix that maintains the required structure from its set of eigenvalues (see, e.g., \cite{Golub_05}).
+The \emph{nonnegative inverse eigenvalue problem }(hereafter, the NIEP) can be stated as the problem of finding necessary and sufficient conditions for an $n-$tuples $\left(\lambda_1; \lambda_2, \ldots , \lambda_n\right)$ (where $\lambda_2, \ldots, \lambda_n$ might be complex) to be the spectrum of an $n\times n$ nonnegative matrix $A$ see \cite{Borobia_07,JLL_96,LL_78,Minc_88,Perfect_53,Perfect_55,Suleimanova_49} and the references therein.
+Similarly, the \emph{stochastic inverse eigenvalue problem }(SIEP) asks which sets of $n$ complex numbers can occur as the spectrum of an $n\times n$ stochastic matrix $A.$ In addition, the \emph{doubly stochastic inverse eigenvalue problem }denoted by (DIEP), is the problem of determining the necessary and sufficient conditions for a complex $n-$tuples to be the spectrum of an $n\times n$ doubly stochastic matrix.
+Now the nonnegative $r-$generalized stochastic (resp. doubly stochastic) inverse eigenvalue problem can be defined analogously.
+However, for $r > 0$ it is obvious that this last problem is equivalent to that of (SIEP) (resp.
+DIEP) since $\left(r; \lambda_2, \ldots, \lambda_n\right)$ is realized by an $n\times n$ nonnegative $r-$generalized stochastic (resp. doubly stochastic) matrix if and only if $\dfrac{1}{r}\left(r; \lambda_2, \ldots, \lambda_n\right)$ is realized by an $n\times n$ stochastic (resp. doubly stochastic) matrix.